-A seriously dedicated team of staff and volunteers support the amazing work of our volunteers.
-These are the folks behind the scenes helping to develop, support and grow the Reef Check Australia network to support great outcomes for people and the reef.
+A seriously dedicated team of staff and advisors support the amazing work of our volunteers.
+These are the folks behind the scenes helping to ensure that the citizen science program Reef Check Australia conducts is of the highest quality, making it possible for us to continue achieving great outcomes for people and the reef.

 Jodi is a marine biologist, completing her degree, with honours in Marine Parasitology, at James Cook University in Townsville.
 She started diving and helping with reef surveys on the Great Barrier Reef, before following her passion to a variety of new and exciting places.
 She spent three years at Underwater World on the Sunshine Coast in between two nesting seasons tagging turtles on Lady Musgrave Island, before moving to Christmas Island where she studied a myriad of amazing animals, and returned to reef surveys once more.
 She has recently returned from completing her DM whilst in Tofo, Mozambique, studying whale sharks and turtles, and helping with a new reef check program for the Mozambican coastline as part of a research team for All Out Africa.